volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 ![Mutable vs immutable state update](/img/mut-immut.gif "Mutable vs immutable state update")

+Obviously, we received `2` because the state has been updated two times: directly and via `setState` method.

 Using `setState` rerenders the component, kicking off the process called reconciliation.

 > **Reconciliation** is the process of updating DOM (Document Object Model) by making changes to the component based on the change in state.

 // Explain reconciliation in-detail for the current example

-As you might have guessed, modifying the state directly will trigger the reconciliation process, therefore would not re-render the component.
+As you might have guessed, modifying the state directly will not trigger the reconciliation process, therefore would not re-render the component.

 ## Not batching updates